adonisjs/v5-docs/content/releases/out-of-preview.md

 Open the `config/app.ts` file and replace the `forceContentNegotiationToJSON` with the following code.

 :::note
-The change is only applicable if the `forceContentNegotiationToJSON` property existing inside the config file.
-Feel free to configure the change, if there is no property in first place.
+The change is only applicable if the `forceContentNegotiationToJSON` property was existing inside the config file.
+Feel free to configure the change if there is no property in the first place.
 :::

 ```ts